spring-guides/gs-rest-hateoas/README.ftl.md

 Summary
 -------

 Congrats!
 You've just developed a hypermedia driven REST web service with Spring.
 This of course is just the beginning, and there are many more features to explore and take advantage of.
-Be sure to check out Spring's support for [securing](TODO), [describing](TODO) [managing](TODO), [testing](TODO) and [consuming](/gs-consuming-rest) RESTful web services.

 [wikipedia-hateoas]: http://en.wikipedia.org/wiki/HATEOAS
 [u-rest]: /understanding/REST